 Yesterday we did a whole lot of walking!
 In the morning we managed to walk all the way from the Argentinian National Congress, to Recoleta and spend some time in its amazing cemetery (yes, it is possible for a cemetery to be amazing!)

-Our afternoon was a lot like Saturday 23rd, in that Will got super excited about an even bigger, better tree, and we went to Buenos Aires’ Japanese Gardens, which were huge and really impressive!
+Our afternoon was a lot like Saturday in Prado, in that we got super excited about an even bigger, better tree, and we went to Buenos Aires’ Japanese Gardens, which were huge and really impressive!

 In the evening we caught the Subte (Underground) back to our hotel, where we thankfully found that the electric was back up and running smoothly, finally!!
 Later we went out for a great meal at La Casona del Nonno.
 We went proper Argentinian-style by both having some meat grilled on the Parilla (Argentinian meat grill), and it was delicious!